 SUPPORT FOR YOUNG LIVES

 RAFT RACE has raised £500,000 for local charities in the past 42 years.
-This year the focus is on helping young people in need, providing support at critical moments and preventing short-term challenges becoming long-term disasters for individuals and society.
+In 2017 the focus was on helping young people in need, providing support at critical moments and preventing short-term challenges becoming long-term disasters for individuals and society.

 OUSEDAY is fun for all, free of charge thanks to the generosity of local firms who pay costs for essential items such as insurance, communications and vital safety equipment.
-Our main sponsor for 2017 is Oakley Property where chairman Chris Oakley says: “We are delighted to be the main sponsor again.
+For the second year running, our main sponsor is Oakley Property where chairman Chris Oakley says: “We are delighted to be the main sponsor again.
 Last year Ouseday was a great family day out on the water for our beautiful town and it was good to see the sense of community and coming together that the event generated.
 We were proud to be part of this and jumped at the chance to sponsor again and give something back to the town that supports our business.”
 At Oakley: Giving Back

-Why: To have fun and help a good cause
+Why: Have fun and help a good cause

 Application Entry deadline: Send email inquiry asap